seancrossettie/show-finder/README.md

 - Songkick API
 - Formik
 - Moment.js

 ## User Story
-- Google Authentication
+- User is authenticated by Google
 - User can search for new artists and find their upcoming events
 - User can save artists to their profile as followed artists
   - Artists can be unfollowed
+  - Artists can be favorited
 - User can save events to their profile as upcoming events
   - Events can be deleted
-  - Events can be updated
+  - Events can be marked as having tickets purchased for them (updated)
 - App features responsive design

 ## Contributors
 [Sean Rossettie](https://github.com/seancrossettie) (@seancrossettie) - [portfolio](https://sean-rossettie.netlify.app/)

 ## Sreenshots